Louisville Cardinals women's volleyball: Leonid Yelin (1996–2010)

 Leonid Yelin is the programs all-time winningest head coach.
 Under Yelin, the Cardinals won multiple CUSA regular season and tournament titles.
 In 1996, Louisville reached the Sweet Sixteen for the first time in program history.
 The Cards would reach the Sweet Sixteen a total four times in 1996, 1998, 2004, and 2005.

 Anne Kordes (2011–2016)

 Following the retirement of Leonid Yelin in 2011, former Louisville player Anne Kordes was hired.
 In 2016, Kordes announced her resignation to spend more time with her family.

 Dani Busboom Kelly (2017–2024)

-Dani Busboom Kelly was hired as the head coach at Louisivlle in 2017.
+Dani Busboom Kelly was hired as the head coach at Louisville in 2017.
 Under Busboom Kelly, the program would reach new heights including reaching the first Elite Eight in program history and reaching the national championship twice.

 On January 29, 2025, she was hired by her alma mater to be the head coach of the Nebraska Cornhuskers women's volleyball.